Government to bail out councils with $761m water services investment

-Prime Minister Jacinda Ardern has announced a $761 million investment to help council's upgrade "run down" water services across the country.
+Prime Minister Jacinda Ardern has announced a $761 million investment to help councils upgrade "run down" water services across the country.

 In a politically charged piece of symbolism, Ardern and Local Government Minister Nanaia Mahuta chose the site of the water bore found to be the source of the fatal Havelock North campylobacter outbreak in 2016 to make the announcement on Wednesday.